 They have been spending some time working on their “Joel Henriques” doll house.

 They found an old box that was falling apart and some little wooden toys and were good to go!
-They worked on felt pillows and blankets and spent ages arranging their rooms.
-They found some old figurines and made clothes for them too.
+They worked on felt pillows and blankets and spent ages arranging their rooms and then made clothes for some old figurines they found.

 I’ve always wanted to give my kids natural toys and fell in love with many, but most were only available online and were way out of my budget.
 There are the well-crafted Ostheimer toys for instance.
-I once wanted to get a set for Mars when she was much younger.
+I once wanted to get a set for Marz when she was much younger.
 It was a set of Inuit dolls – a whole family complete with sled and dogs.
-Each figurine alone cost between US$26 to US$42 though, so that was the end of my Ostheimer obsession!
+Each figurine ALONE cost between US$26 to US$42… yes, it just about gave me a coronary too and cured me of my Ostheimer obsession!
 We settled instead for what we could find locally.
-In Singapore, we found an unfinished wooden doll house and furniture – it was such a gem as it was reasonably priced and on sale to boot.
+In Singapore, we found an unfinished wooden doll house and furniture – such a gem as it was reasonably priced and on sale to boot.
+I thought it would be a great craft project for the kids to do up the house.
 We also bought lots of wooden toys from Daiso that cost us S$2 each.
-They don’t compare to Ostheimer or many other Waldorf toys that are beautifully made, but I think they were good finds given our finances and achieved pretty much the same goal – creative and meaningful play.
+Perhaps they don’t compare to Ostheimer or many other Waldorf toys that are beautifully crafted, but I think they were good finds given our finances and achieved pretty much the same goal – creative and meaningful play.

 If there is a dearth of quality toys in Singapore, it is even worse in Pakistan.
-Most stores here seem to stock only poorly made plastic ones that are flimsy and gaudy or battery-operated toys that I believe serve only to promote noise pollution and to inhibit creativity.
+Most stores here seem to stock only poorly made plastic ones that are flimsy and gaudy or battery-operated toys that not only inhibit creativity but also impair hearing.

 The more I think about it, the more I believe that kids don’t need many toys or manipulatives for play or learning.
-We’ve had to leave many things back in Singapore but alhamdulillah it has been good for us.
+We’ve had to leave many things back in Singapore, but alhamdulillah it has been good for us.
 We’ve learnt that with imagination and creativity, we can do just fine with what is available.
-Alhamdulillah, most children don’t need much prompting in this respect – they know how to make do and have a jolly good time while they are at it.
+Most children don’t need much prompting in this respect – they know how to make do and have a jolly good time while they are at it.

 Pic #1: The “Gal Pals” – the pink one with the large flower is going to Arizona in shaa Allah :)